ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 Install the virtualization software platform of your choice.
 It must support using Windows 11 and Ubuntu 24.04 as a guest OS.
 In general, you'll need the latest version of the software.

 **VMware Workstation** or **VMware Fusion** is recommended and available free of charge on the [VMware Website](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) and is free for personal and academic use.
+[Download Workstation or Fusion Here](https://support.broadcom.com/group/ecx/free-downloads)

 You may need to install the latest version available for download and then update it within the software to get to the absolute latest version that supports the latest guest OS versions.